The West Wing: Podcasts

 In March 2016, The West Wing Weekly podcast hosted by Hrishikesh Hirway and Joshua Malina began.
-Each episode of the podcast discusses an episode of The West Wing and has featured various cast and crew members from the series.
+Each episode of the podcast discusses an episode of The West Wing and has featured various cast and crew members from the series, including several live tapings with an audience.

-On March 25, 2019, screenwriters Josh Olson (Oscar-nominated for A History of Violence) and Dave Anthony launched The West Wing Thing, in which the hosts "watch and then discuss" an episode of the series, analyzing and critiquing the show itself as well as its relationship to real-life American politics, both at the time it originally aired and in the present day.
+On March 25, 2019, screenwriters Josh Olson (Oscar-nominated for A History of Violence) and Dave Anthony launched The West Wing Thing, on which the hosts "watch and then discuss" an episode of the series, analyzing and critiquing the show itself as well as its relationship to real-life American politics, both at the time it originally aired and in the present day.

 Fan conventions

 A major fan convention, "West Wing Weekend" took place in September 28–30, 2018, at the Marriott Hotel in Bethesda, Maryland.
 The convention featured guest appearances from some members of the series' cast, as well as a number of panels, fan-based programming, and special events.
 A Kickstarter campaign for the convention was started on January 4, 2018, to raise $10,000, and it was fully funded within two days.